 - Demonstrate commitment to leadership through past and present community activities

 - Possess capacity for leadership through significant achievements relevant to age and experience

 - Be willing to commit the time and energy necessary to complete the program (see below)

 - Have the full support of the organization or business that the applicant represents

-After the program year is over, class members join the network of over 270 graduates and participants of the LSM Executive program and are expected to maintain a lifelong membership in the organization and serve as catalysts for a stronger community through continuing involvement in regional and LSM activities.
+After completing the program, class members join the network of over 350 graduates and participants of the LSM Executive program and are expected to maintain a lifelong membership in the organization and serve as catalysts for a stronger community through continuing involvement in regional and LSM activities.

 Program Dates and Session Agendas

 The program begins in September with an orientation, then the group attends monthly program days on different topics.
 The LSM class will travel to a location(s) within Southern Maryland that relates to that month’s topic of discussion.